cyfko/filter-build/docs/ARCHITECTURE.md

     }

     class FilterTree {
-      +Predicate generate(Context context)
+      +Condition generate(Context context)
     }

     class Context {
-      +Predicate getPredicate(String filterKey)
+      +Condition getPredicate(String filterKey)
     }

-    class Predicate {
+    class Condition {
-      +Predicate and(Predicate p)
+      +Condition and(Condition p)
-      +Predicate or(Predicate p)
+      +Condition or(Condition p)
-      +Predicate not()
+      +Condition not()
     }

     class FilterExecutor {
-      +Result execute(Predicate globalPredicate)
+      +Result execute(Condition globalCondition)
     }

     Parser --> FilterTree : produces
-    FilterTree --> Predicate : generates
+    FilterTree --> Condition : generates
-    Context --> Predicate : provides by key
+    Context --> Condition : provides by key
-    Predicate --> Predicate : and
+    Condition --> Condition : and
-    Predicate --> Predicate : or
+    Condition --> Condition : or
-    Predicate --> Predicate : not
+    Condition --> Condition : not
     FilterExecutor --> Result : produces
-    FilterExecutor --> Predicate : uses
+    FilterExecutor --> Condition : uses
 ```

 ### Explanation
 - **Parser** produces a FilterTree from a DSL expression string.

-- **FilterTree** generates a global Predicate from the combination tree.
+- **FilterTree** generates a global Condition from the combination tree.

 - **Context** manages filter predicates keyed by unique filter tokens.

-- **Predicate** supports logical combinators: and, or, not, returning new predicates.
+- **Condition** supports logical combinators: and, or, not, returning new predicates.

-- **FilterExecutor** uses the global predicate to execute the filtering and return results.
+- **FilterExecutor** uses the global condition to execute the filtering and return results.

 This diagram represents the main components and their method interactions at a high level in the dynamic filtering system, independently from any specific programming language.